 Official website for publishing regulatory impact analysis information for regulatory decisions announced by the Australian Government, COAG and COAG Councils.

-Changes to the Fair Work Act 2009
+Amending the Fair Work Act 2009 to Protect Vulnerable Workers

-Post-Implementation Review – Department of Employment
+Independent Review – Department of Employment

 Regulation Impact Statement – Department of the Treasury